ygeunkim/ygeunkim/README.md

 (SKKU)</strong></a>
 </li>
 <li>
-🔭 I’m a Ph.D. candidate at
+🔭 I’m a Ph.D.
+Candidate at
 <a href="https://stat.skku.edu/stat/index.do"><strong>department of
 statistics, SKKU</strong></a>
 </li>